mavryk-network/mavryk-protocol/docs/atlas/plugins.rst

 which means that it may vary with different protocols.
 For instance, the plugin code for protocol Alpha is located in file :src:`src/proto_001_PtAtLas/lib_plugin/plugin.ml`.
-Thus, a specific version is included in the Octez node for each protocol version (recall that a new release of Octez is usually delivered for each new protocol proposal, see :doc:`../releases/releases`)
+Thus, a specific version is included in the Mavkit node for each protocol version (recall that a new release of Mavkit is usually delivered for each new protocol proposal, see :doc:`../releases/releases`)

-In contrast to the Octez code, plugins are protocol-specific and as such, know how to read the content of an operation.
+In contrast to the Mavkit code, plugins are protocol-specific and as such, know how to read the content of an operation.

 So what kind of features may a protocol plugin provide?
 For instance,